 Part three of your bedtime routine focuses on winding down your mind.
 There are many ways that you can approach this portion of the routine, and I encourage you to try out several different tactics to see what works best for you.

 Whatever you end up doing, however, please follow this rule important rule.
 For at least 30 minutes before bed, silence your phone, close down our computer, and turn off the television.
 Seriously.

-I’m sure you’ve heard about the negative effects electronic “blue light” has on your sleep schedule.
+I’m sure you’ve heard about the negative effects that electronic “blue light” has on your sleep schedule.
 So today, I will simply remind you to shut down.
 (If you haven’t heard about the impact of blue light, check out this article) Avoid technology for at least 30 minutes before bed, and fall asleep much easier.

 “But Paula, what should I do for 30 minutes instead of scrolling through Facebook or checking my email?”
 I’m glad you asked!
-Here is a list of my favorite relaxation techniques before going bed:
+Here is a list of my favorite relaxation techniques before going to bed:

 *Read for 15-20 minutes (or longer if you have time!).
 Reading takes you to another place and lets you focus on something other than your busy day.
 It’s really a great way to quiet the mind.

 Bonus points if you can read in softer lighting.
 I have this incredible lamp that also works as my alarm clock (it gradually glows like a sunrise in the morning – so much better than waking up to a blaring alarm!)
 What I love about the light is that it emits a low, soft glow.
 Because it’s not a jarring blue/white light, I’m allowing my eyes to relax as my mind slowly unwinds as well.